Tgiavatto/TechNEXT_Lab/banking-financial-research-analyst/hands-on-lab-banking.md

 ```
 Agent skilled at financial research using internal knowledge and external search of public information.
 ```
 The natural language description of an agent is important as it is leveraged by the agentic solution to route user messages to the right agent skilled in addressing the request.
-For more details, please review the [Understanding the description attribute for AI Agent](https://www.ibm.com/docs/en/watsonx/watson-orchestrate/current?topic=agents-creating#understanding-the-description-attribute-for-ai-agent) documentation.
+For more details, please review the [Recommendations for agent descriptions](https://www.ibm.com/docs/en/watsonx/watson-orchestrate/base?topic=agents-recommendations-agent-descriptions) documentation.

 watsonx Orchestrate supports creating an agent from scratch or from a template which involves browsing a catalog of existing agents and using attributes of another agent as a template for the new agent.
 For this lab, you will be creating agents from scratch.